 Dedicate the day before the exam to getting yourself into the right headspace.
 Relax, recharge, and take care of last-minute housekeeping tasks, like figuring out how to get to the test center, checking the weather, and preparing your snacks.

 And, for those of you asleep in the back, we’ll say it one last time: go to bed early!

-USMLE Step 1 exam logistics: What you need to know for the big day
+USMLE Step 1: What you need to know before exam day

 Now that you’re familiar with what’s on the USMLE Step 1 exam, how to study for it, and how to mentally and physically prepare for it, it’s time to look at practical details, like registering for and taking the exam.

 How do I apply to take Step 1 as a US Student?To register for the exam you’ll need to visit the NBME® Licensing Examination Services website, input your information, and pay a $645 registration fee.
 You’ll then need to coordinate with your institution to have your documents sent to the NBME head office for processing.

 After you receive your email confirming your three-month testing window, head to the Prometric website to schedule a specific date.

 How do I apply to take Step 1 as an International Medical Student?If you’re an International Medical Student (you attend a medical school outside of the U.S. and Canada), you’ll have to register through the Educational Commission for Foreign Medical Graduates (ECFMG®).